yuanlizhanshi/NGS_Workflow/README.md

 ## RNA Chromatin Immunoprecipitation (RIP) sequencing workflow
 This is a RIP-seq workflow (from fastq.gz to peak), which is also suit for m6a-seq(meRIP)

+The mapping method was consistent with RNA-seq and the Call peak method was consistent with to ChIP-seq. \
+For identification of differential peaks, [exomePeak2](https://bioconductor.org/packages/release/bioc/html/exomePeak2.html) was recommended.

 -----
 ## Single cell multi-omics workflow